 The first ever Christchurch Maths Craft Day was held on Sunday 18th June in the Great Hall at the Arts Centre, and was a great success.
 The day-long event combined eight hands-on craft stations with a series of public talks.
-Nearly 1,800 visitors tried their hands at a range of mathematical crafts including creating string art, folding an origami octahedron, building a fractal sculpture, making a Möbius strip, flexing a hexaflexagon, crocheting a hyperbolic plane, drawing and colouring mathematical objects, and exploring Penrose tilings.
+Nearly 1,800 visitors tried their hands at a range of mathematical crafts including creating string art, folding an origami cube, building a fractal sculpture, making a Möbius strip, flexing a hexaflexagon, crocheting a hyperbolic plane, drawing and colouring mathematical objects, and exploring Penrose tilings.
 The craft stations and the large crafting area were staffed by an enthusiastic team of volunteers, drawn from University of Canterbury students and staff, and local school teachers.
 Doors opened at 10am, and the Great Hall was buzzing when Lisa Davies of One News arrived at 11am.
 Her piece on the Christchurch Maths Craft Day, including interviews with Jeanette and Phil, aired on the news that Sunday evening, and was shown later on Seven Sharp.

 Our morning speaker was Associate Professor Clemency Montelle of the University of Canterbury, who led a packed audience through a hands-on demonstration of the surprising amount of mathematics in our clothing.
 It’s not every day that a mathematician is seen publically tying children together with oversized t-shirts in the name of science!
 The audience was spell-bound and entertained while learning about the topology of clothing.